Club Puebla: Professional Debut

 Eladio Vaschetto scored first goal in club's history.

-It all came to be on 28 March 1944, when Puebla was admitted to the Mexican Primera División, their home ground was Parque El Mirador—the first owners, Joaquín Díaz Loredo and Alfonso Sobero were important textile owners in the 1940s.
-The first official match took place on Sunday 7 May 1944, at 4 p.m. in Veracruz in the Copa México tournament.
-Veracruz gave Puebla their first lost in the professional era beating them 5–1.
+It all came to be on March 28, 1944, when Puebla was admitted to the Primera División de México, their home ground was Parque El Mirador—the first owners, Joaquín Díaz Loredo and Alfonso Sobero were important textile owners in the 1940s.
+The first official match took place on May 7, 1944, at 4 p.m. in the city of Veracruz in the Copa México tournament.
+The Tiburones Rojos de Veracruz franchise gave Puebla their first lost in the professional era beating them 5–1.
 Puebla's first goal was scored by Lupe Velázquez in the 68th minute.
 Two weeks later at El Mirador the team played a friendly match against Atlante, losing 4–1.
-On 4 July 1944, Puebla obtained its first victory in El Mirador against Veracruz with a score of 3–4.
+On July 4, 1944, Puebla obtained its first victory in El Mirador against Veracruz with a score of 3–4.

-On 20 August 1944, Puebla played its first professional league match against Atlas, beating them 5–2.
-The Argentinian forward scored Eladio Vaschetto Puebla's first goal in the professional league era.
+On August 20, 1944, Puebla played its first professional league match against Atlas, beating them 5–2.
+The Argentine forward scored Eladio Vaschetto Puebla's first goal in the professional league era.
 The first lost in the league was to Real Club España, losing 2–1 in Mexico City.
 In 24 games played in the 1944–45 league Puebla obtained 14 wins, 2 draws and 8 losses with 53 goals in favor and 30 against.
 That year Puebla was the league runner-up to Real Club España, but saved the season by winning the Copa México against América in a memorable match winning it 5–3.
-Ricardo Alvarez was the lead scorer, scoring 4 goals.
+Ricardo Álvarez was the lead scorer, scoring 4 goals.